goldin2008/Modeling_Projects/README.md

 After unzipping the file, you will have a directory called “txt_sentoken” with two sub-directories containing the text “neg” and “pos” for negative and positive reviews.
 Reviews are stored one per file with a naming convention cv000 to cv999 for each neg and pos.

+Data Preparation
+In this section, we will look at 3 things:

+Separation of data into training and test sets.
+Loading and cleaning the data to remove punctuation and numbers.
+Prepare all reviews and save to file.

 ```